bahrus/xtal-state/README.md

 The set-state-and-replace will cause the previous state change to be skipped over when going back using the back button.
 The MDN article linked above explains this much better.

 But unlike the native history.pushState and history.replaceState methods, xtal-state attempts to preserve what was there already.
-It merges watchedObject into the old state, rather than fully replacing it.
+It creates a new empty object {}, then merges the existing state into it, then merges watchedObject into that.
 It uses object.assign to do the merge.

 ## Install the Polymer-CLI